monipip3/monipip3/work_readme.md

 + I prefer slack and in person versus emails and now in COVID world don't mind a screenshare / zoom call.
 + Happy to learn from anyone and teach anyone anythign I know if they are interested.
 + Triggers :
-  + Assumptions :peach: ; prefer clarity
+  + Assumptions :peach: ; prefer clarity & humility - dont be afraid to ask questions!
-  + Don't like to manage when I am not a manager (up or sideways) ; happy to collaborate but prefer everyone is accountable
+  + Lack of accountability ; happy to collaborate but prefer everyone is accountable
-  + Slack on phone (I am very responsive but during lunch hours its lunch hour)
+  + Slack on phone ; I am very responsive but during lunch hours its lunch hour
-  + Lack of a roadmap ; I like to be on the same page of people
+  + Lack of a roadmap & next steps ; I like to be on the same page of people

 *Footnote: Outside of work I like to be busy living; I hike :runner:,read :books:, yoga, skincare */play flawless*, travel :airplane:, crochet, go to sleep before 10 :older_woman:, write ( I have two blogs [here](https://medium.com/@monipip3) and [here](https://puertomonica6.wixsite.com/mysite)) and hang out with my friends :dancer:*